-The results of the Mach 1.025 surface pressure predictions and drag predictions are shown in figures 58 and 59 respectively.
-The base wake simulation improves body aft pressure recovery and the pressure drag prediction.
+The results of the Mach 1.025 surface pressure predictions and drag predictions are shown in Figs. 59 and 60, respectively.
+The base wake simulation improves the body aft pressure recovery as well as the pressure drag prediction.
 The body boundary layer effects are negligible at this Mach number.
-The effect of simulating the wind tunnel walls appears to have a slightly beneficial effect in improving the body pressure distribution comparison with the test data but has an adverse effect on the pressure drag prediction.
-This is another example of the sensitivity of pressure drag determination from surface pressure integration, to very slight variations in the pressure distribution.
+The effect of simulating the windtunnel walls appears to have a slightly beneficial effect in improving the body pressure distribution comparison with the test data but has an adverse effect on the pressure drag prediction.
+This is another example of the sensitivity of pressure drag determination from surface pressure integration to very slight variations in the characteristics of the pressure distribution.